nodejscn/node-api-cn/process/process_kill_pid_signal.md

 Windows platforms will throw an error if the `pid` is used to kill a process group.

-*Note*:Even though the name of this function is `process.kill()`, it is really just a signal sender, like the `kill` system call.
+*Note*: Even though the name of this function is `process.kill()`, it is really just a signal sender, like the `kill` system call.
 The signal sent may do something other than kill the target process.

 For example: